westerndigitalcorporation/zonedstorage.io/docs/distributions/debian.md

 sidebar_label: Debian
 ---

+import {
+Yes,
+No
+} from '/src/components/Distro';

 # Debian

 *<a href="https://www.debian.org" target="_blank">Debian</a>* is one of the earliest Unix-like operating systems based on the Linux kernel. *Debian* can be shipped with different operating system kernels, such as Linux, *kFreeBSD* or *GNU Hurd*.
 The table below summarizes Debian Linux zoned storage readiness for the most recent distribution releases.

 <center>